 Diversity of the Board of Directors

-At Saga Furs, diversity is seen as an integral part of corporate responsibility as well as a success factor that enables the achievement of strategic objectives and continuous improvement.
+At Saga Furs, diversity (Recommendation 9) is seen as an integral part of corporate responsibility as well as a success factor that enables the achievement of strategic objectives and continuous improvement.

 Saga Furs’ Board of Directors or Nomination Committee will take into account, in its proposal for the composition of the Board of Directors, the results of the annual evaluation of the Board, the needs and stages of development of the Company’s operations, as well as the areas of expertise required for any Committees of the Board.
 When considering the composition of the Board of Directors, the Board or Nomination Committee will consider, among other things, whether the Board is sufficiently diverse in terms of professional and educational background as well as gender and age, and whether it presents a suitable proportion of decision-making skills, complementary expertise and experience in order to be able to meet the requirements of the Company’s business operations and strategic objectives, and to support and challenge the Company’s executive management proactively and constructively.
 Both the national languages of Finland shall be represented on the Board.
 In addition, Saga Furs considers that the nature of its business requires that the majority of the Board members be profoundly familiar with, and committed to, the fur trade.